Kraft Heinz: Case Study

 Stacey Johnson, Head of Leadership and Culture, Kraft Heinz

 When the pandemic struck, it didn’t slow us down.
 In fact, we barely missed a beat.
 With virtual sessions, flexible schedules and coaches across continents, all of Kraft Heinz’s leaders were able to connect to a coach in a convenient way – even the people overseeing 24-hour-a-day production lines.

 of leaders would recommend their coach to others

-of leaders said using Ezra to was “easy or very easy”
+of leaders said using EZRA was “easy or very easy”

 Coaching for everyone

 Helping leaders wherever they were and whenever they needed support.
-Through several different programs, Ezra used our coaching app to work with 135 leaders from different levels of the organization through over 800 individual sessions.
+Through several programs, EZRA used our coaching app to work with 135 leaders from different levels of the organization through over 800 individual sessions.
 The participants included everyone from plant managers to the heads of various product divisions.

 “EZRA offered us something different in terms of executive coaching.
 Our business moves at the speed of light.
 We’re constantly evolving.
 One of the things that EZRA offered was pure flexibility for our employees.
 The ease of being able to find and match with your coach based on a profile on an app.
 The ability to take a call before work, during work hours, after work.
 The ability to leverage EZRA's huge network of leadership coaching so that my employees in China could get a coach compared to our friends in the UK and as well in the US.”